-With the Fujifilm X100VI flooding stores and filling pre-orders, it’s time to start looking at some accessories.
-This will be my fourth Fujifilm X100 series camera now, and during my time with these cameras, I’ve learned a lot about them and what accessories work best.
+With the Fujifilm X100VI finally filling orders, it’s time to start looking at some accessories.
+I own three different X100 series cameras, and during that time, I’ve learned a lot about them and what accessories work best.
 In this guide, I’ll walk you through what I think are some of the best accessories for the Fujifilm X100VI.

 Before starting, here are the best memory cards for the Fujifilm X100VI.
 Check out those recommendations so you don’t waste your money.